zfoo-project/zfoo/protocol/README.md

 ### Ⅰ. Introduction

 - [zfoo protocol](https://github.com/zfoo-project/zfoo/blob/main/protocol/README.md)
-  Fast framework for binary serialization and deserialization in Java, and has the fewest serialization bytes
+  Ultimate performance binary serialization and deserialization in Java, and has the fewest serialization bytes
 - The protocol is currently natively supported **C++ Java Javascript C# Go Lua GDScript Python**，It's easy to do cross-platform
 - The protocol can customize the private protocol format to make your protocol more secure, and supports adding fields and being compatible with previous and subsequent protocols